How to Improve Flexibility for Surfers, Getting out of Pain, and Improving How you Move…. Green Balls.

 Once you’re stiff you chance of injury while surfing skyrockets, unless you’re just some 1foot mal-rider ( not that that’s bad, it’s just generally pretty mellow from a movement perspective).
 Anything 3foot and above requires some fundamentals of flexibility, strength, power, and having the flexibility to get into pretty dynamic positions.

 If you’re stiff through joints, you can’t get into the positions that the sport can require, and things will generally start to hurt.
 This self myofascial release is a big step in improving the way you move, staying out of pain, and making sure joints have full range of motion.

 WHAT ABOUT STRETCHING

 Stretching is an essential aspect, but you need to be specific with anatomy and what you’re trying to improve.
-That’s a whole other topic, but the key to understand is that some time on a tennis ball performing some self-myofascial release, or tennis ball love, is an essential step in restoring or improving flexibility.
+That’s a whole other topic, but the key to understand is that some time on a tennis ball performing some self-myofascial release, or tennis ball love, is an essential step in restoring or improving flexibility for surfers.

 It’s too simple not to do it.
 If you’re not willing to put in that type of effort, than I honestly can’t help you improve your body.

 Tennis ball love… or a foam roller… it’s simple and effective.
 The only excuse you’ve got to not use it is that you’re too damn lazy.